 We’ve added the references to the bottom of this page, and further information can be found on the Campaign to End Loneliness website.

 How to help your elderly relatives this Christmas?

 If we were looking at tackling loneliness in anything like an ordinary year, we might suggest visiting relatives more often or having them in your home over the Christmas period.
-For many this year however, some of these things are either not possible or not safe to do.
+However, for many this year, some of these things are either not possible or not safe to do.

-Aside from calling more often and sending them emails or post, live in care or home care are great ways to keep your elderly relatives happy, healthy and social.
+Aside from calling more often and sending them emails or posts, living in care or home care is a great way to keep your elderly relatives happy, healthy, and social.

 What is home care?

-Our fully-regulated visiting Home Care service is for anybody that wants to go on living independently at home but who needs a little extra help around the house.
-It could be that somebody needs temporary support following a hospital stay or it might be that they require help managing a long-term condition like Parkinson’s.
+Our fully-regulated visiting Home Care service is for anybody who wants to live independently at home but needs a little extra help around the house.
+It could be that somebody needs temporary support following a hospital stay, or it might be that they require help managing a long-term condition like Parkinson’s.
 Our visiting carers often become a lifeline for those that are feeling isolated or alone.
 It’s hard to put a value on the effect that a friendly face at the door can have on your day, especially when you’re feeling low or like you can’t manage in the same way you used to.

-Live in care vs. home care for elderly
+Live-in care vs home care for the elderly

-For more information about the services we provide, here, at Clarendon Live-in care or to simply discuss the best options for your family please do not hesitate to get in touch.
-The Clarendon live in care team would be delighted to help.
-You can call us on 0208 439 7722 or if you would prefer to e-mail us please contact us at firstname.lastname@example.org
+Please do not hesitate to get in touch for more information about the services we provide here at Clarendon Live-in care or to discuss the best options for your family.
+The Clarendon live-in care team would be delighted to help.
+You can call us on 0208 439 7722, or if you would prefer to e-mail us, please contact us at firstname.lastname@example.org

 Valtorta, N.K., Kanaan, M., Gilbody, S., Ronzi, S. and Hanratty, B., 2016.
 Loneliness and social isolation as risk factors for coronary heart disease and stroke: systematic review and meta-analysis of longitudinal observational studies.
 Heart, 102(13), pp.1009-1016.